neerajshukla165/File-management-readme/README.md

     env/bin/pserve development.ini
   ```

 **_NOTE:_**  The above commands are applicable for Mac.
-For windows will have to replace bin with Scripts.
+For windows one will have to replace 'bin' with 'Scripts'.<br />
 Example- env/Scripts/pserve development.ini